 Sales to end users: Utility company purchases, transports, and direct sales to customers of the product.

-Self-generation: electricity produced and consumed on-site by the customer (for example, parking lot roofs covered with photovoltaic (PV) panels).
-Self-generation only contributes to total consumption and not to total sales.
+Self-generation: Electricity produced on-site by the customer, such as electricity from photovoltaic (PV) panels that cover parking lot roofs.
+Self-generation only counts toward total consumption and not toward total sales.

 Transmission access charge (TAC): Portion of the California ISO-controlled grid where transmission revenue requirements are recovered through an access charge.